First responders are the everyday heroes that just don’t get enough credit for the lifesaving acts that they perform daily.

 9-1-1 is undoubtedly a hit on its own but its spin-off, 9-1-1: Lone Star proves to be an even match for the parent series.

 After the tragedy that struck Firehouse 126 in Austin, Texas, Captain Owen Strand (played by Rob Lowe) relocates with his son to help them rebuild their station from the ground up.
 After all, he’s the only one in the country with that kind of experience.
 He had to do the same thing as the lone survivor of his station in Manhattan after the horrific events of 9/11.

-Slowly, Strand manages to bring together a team of qualified professionals that include the chief paramedic, 9-1-1 call operator, and a whole new slew of new and experienced firefighters – including his son.
+Slowly, Strand manages to bring together a team of qualified professionals that include the chief paramedic, 9-1-1 call center operator, and a whole new slew of new and experienced firefighters – including his son.

 From the get-go, we already get a taste of the personal and professional demons that Strand has to deal with.
 One of which calls into question his mortality in a way completely different from the disasters he faces almost every day.